-Mortgage Payable with East West Bank - Due October 2026
+Mortgage Payable with East West Bank - Paid off August 2021

 In September 2006, the Company entered into a mortgage term loan with East West Bank in the principal amount of \$2.8 million, which matured in September 2016.
 The Company refinanced the mortgage term loan in September 2016, which increased the principal amount to \$3.6 million and extended the maturity date to October 2026.
-The refinanced loan is payable in monthly installments with a final balloon payment of \$2.9 million.
+The refinanced loan was payable in monthly installments with a final balloon payment of \$2.9 million.
 The refinanced loan was secured by one of the buildings at the Company's Rancho Cucamonga, California, headquarters complex.
-The refinanced loan bears a variable interest rate at the one-month LIBOR rate plus 2.75%.
-As of December 31, 2020, the fair value of the loan approximates its book value.
-The interest rate used in the fair value estimation was determined to be a Level 2 input.
-Subsequently, the Company entered into a fixed interest rate swap contract on this loan to exchange the variable interest rate for a fixed interest rate of 4.15% until October 2021 without the exchange of the underlying notional debt amount.
+The refinanced loan had a variable interest rate at the one-month LIBOR rate plus 2.75%.
+As a result of the credit agreement that the Company entered into with Capital One N.A. in August 2021, the Company repaid all outstanding amounts under this loan.